antimof/UxPlay/README.md

    * GPLv3, open source.
    * Support for both AirPlay Mirror and AirPlay Audio-only (Apple Lossless ALAC) protocols f from current iOS/iPadOS 15.2 client devices.
-   * macOS computers (2011 or later) can act either as AirPlay clients, or as the server running UxPlay (tested on macOS 10.15 Catalina).
-Using AirPlay, UxPlay can emulate a second display for Intel macOS clients (a video format issue on "Apple Silicon" (M1) macOS clients is not yet resolved, see [Issues](https://github.com/FDH2/UxPlay/issues/73)) .
+   * macOS computers (2011 or later) can act either as AirPlay clients, or as the server running UxPlay (tested on macOS 10.15 Catalina and 12.3 Monterey).
+Using AirPlay, UxPlay can emulate a second display for macOS clients.
+     Both Intel and "Apple Silcon"  M1 Macs are now fully supported in both roles.
    * Support for older 32-bit iOS clients (such as iPad 2nd gen, iPhone 4S, when upgraded to iOS 9.3.5 or later), and a Windows AirPlay-client emulator, AirMyPC.
    * Uses GStreamer, with options to select different output "videosinks" and  "audiosinks".
    * Support for server behind a firewall.
    * **New**: Support for Raspberry Pi, with hardware video acceleration by Video4Linux2 (replacement for OpenMAX, which